Nikse.dk

 • Rip subtitles from a (decrypted) dvd

-• Import and OCR VobSub sub/idx binary subtitles (can use Tesseract)
+• Import and OCR VobSub sub/idx binary subtitles

-• Can open subtitles embedded inside matroska files
+• Can open subtitles embedded inside Matroska files

 • Can read and write both UTF-8 and other unicode files and ANSI (support for all languages/encodings on the pc!)